 Progress on reducing waste from manufacturing

-In 2012 we halved our waste disposed from manufacturing sites compared to our 2008 baseline in both absolute terms and per tonne of production, whilst growing our business.
-This significant milestone – which has far exceeded our initial target – was achieved through waste elimination and reduction activities and by diverting waste away from disposal routes such as landfill.
+This significant achievement - which has far exceeded our initial target - was achieved through waste elimination and reduction activities and by diverting waste away from disposal routes such as landfill.